DepriFromEarth/hdd-survival-guide/README.md

 Find "EnablePrefetcher" and "EnableSuperfetch" and set their values to 3.

 ## Write Buffer Cache
-I suggest leaving the write-buffer cache on, and it should be by default, but if you are worried about data loss, it's completely fine to disable it, but speeds may suffer.
 You can check if it's on by opening Run and typing "devmgmt.msc," looking for "Disk drives," collapsing the section, and right-clicking your desired drive, then going into policies to disable or enable it.

+On for performance, Off for Data protection

+"turning disk write caching on may increase operating system performance; however, it may also result in the loss of information if a power failure, equipment failure, or software failure occurs." - https://learn.microsoft.com/en-us/troubleshoot/windows-server/backup-and-storage/turn-disk-write-caching-on-off

 ## Task Scheduler and Startup Apps
 In Task Scheduler, delete or disable all of the tasks.